Storage Access API

 Governance Use

 Storage access review belongs with identity, privacy, and automation controls.
-A governance record should capture the top-level site, embedded origin, secure-context status, iframe sandbox flags, Permissions-Policy state, the method called, the request result, and the category of storage involved.
+A governance record should capture the top-level site, embedded origin, secure-context status, iframe sandbox flags, Permissions-Policy state, method or header path, request result, requested storage type, browser/version, and fallback behavior.
 It should also state why the embedded party needs unpartitioned state: sign-in, fraud prevention, account linking, payments, comments, personalization, analytics, or something else.

-The API pairs with Federated Credential Management, Referrer Policy, Fetch Metadata Request Headers, Data Minimization, and Contextual Integrity.
-Those mechanisms answer different questions: who is asking, what request context crossed the boundary, how much data should move, and whether the use matches the social setting.
+The API pairs with Federated Credential Management, Referrer Policy, Fetch Metadata Request Headers, Content Security Policy, Data Minimization, and Contextual Integrity.
+Those mechanisms answer different questions: who is asking, what request context crossed the boundary, what the page may load, how much data should move, and whether the use matches the social setting.

 Limits